ongk/hz-table/README.md

 # Responsive Table

 Prototypes of responsive tables hooked into smart-table with optional expandable detail rows, selection column, and action column.
 Columns are assigned a priority and those with lower priorities are hidden as the window width becomes narrower.
-If implement, selection and action columns are always visible.
+If implemented, selection and action columns are always visible.

 To run, simply open any of the HTML files in your browser.
 There are several versions that include/exclude the features described above.